 - Then slowly add in the crushed tomatoes.

 - Cook for about ten minutes stirring occasionally.

 - Tear up the basil leaves and add to sauce.
 Stir it up and simmer for another ten minutes.

-- Serve with pasta or as a sauce topping for whatever pleases you.
+- Serve with pasta or as a sauce topping for parmigiana.

 I don't post the nutritional value because I don't trust the accuracy of the nutritional apps.
 I’m not a nutritionist and don't want to post misinformation.